comunica/Article-ISWC2018-Resource/content/introduction.md

 Comunica thereby positions itself as the successor of the TPF client, with the aim to serve as a flexible research platform for experimenting with new Linked Data querying and publication techniques.

+{:.comment data-author="JVH"}
+Might be interesting to re-iterate these points in the related work and show what the similar systems are missing?

 Comunica is unlike similar works on different levels:

 1. The **modularity** of Comunica allows for easy _extensions_ and _customization_.
 Furthermore, modules can be added and removed using an RDF configuration file, which makes it possible for users to build and finetune their own engine.